Related Blog Posts

 Borrowing rates are of course important, but over the years, experience has shown that of equal if not higher importance to wealth creation is speed of decision making.
 From art purchases to property purchases, how quickly money can be raised makes a significant impact on the value we can provide to our customers.
 We have short lines of communication - a walk of less than 300 yards to the Partners’ office.
 Crucially, this means that lending decisions can be reached very quickly.

 Another common advantage for many of our borrowing customers is the bank’s ability to understand complex situations, unusual assets and to be responsive and flexible with how capital is secured and structured.
-For customers who have assets under management outside of the bank, we do not insist that they are transferred to us as a condition of lending, which is a consciously different approach to our peers.
+For customers who have assets under management outside of the oldest private bank in the UK, we do not insist that they are transferred to us as a condition of lending, which is a consciously different approach to our peers.
 We offer bespoke lending solutions, and again, the family-owned and years of experience mean the bank can offer expertise, we hope, in a uniquely competitive manner.

 Senior Relationship Manager